 Number of pending cases

-The current report shows a significant decrease in the number of infringement proceedings (10% within the last six months) in line with the global reduction of cases since systems to solve problems early were put in place.
+The current report shows a significant decrease in the number of infringement proceedings (2% within the last six months).
+This is in line with the overall reduction of cases since systems to solve problems early were put in place.
 For example, cases have gone down by 44% since the EU-Pilot was launched in April 2008, initially with the participation of 15 Member States.
-In fact, the purpose of initiatives like SOLVIT or EU-Pilot aim to enhance cooperation prior to the launch of infringement proceedings on the lack of compliance or wrong application of EU law before infringement proceedings are launched.
+In fact, the purpose of initiatives like SOLVIT or EU-Pilot is to ensure that the Member States and the Commission cooperate over non-compliance or incorrect application of EU law before infringement proceedings are launched.

 Evolution of infringement cases broken down by Member State

 Transport: 24.3% of all cases (especially air transport)